magenta-aps/osdatascanner/docs/rules.md

 you _can_ call `match()` on -- and what you should do next with the result.
-This is enough to provide very efficient execution, using the technique known as [short-circuiting](https://en.wikipedia.org/wiki/Short-circuit_evaluation): the only representations that OS2datascanner needs to compute are the ones that are required to reduce a `Rule` to a conclusion.
+This is enough to provide very efficient execution, using the technique known as [short-circuiting](https://en.wikipedia.org/wiki/Short-circuit_evaluation): the only representations that OSdatascanner needs to compute are the ones that are required to reduce a `Rule` to a conclusion.

 ```